 Before I tell you about Marriage Meetings, I need to tell you quickly what is wrong with Dating.
-Essentially, I see Dating as being the human equivalent of the mating dance, where you go above and beyond to impress a potential spouse, often depicting a sugar coated version of yourself.
-In real life this facade is not maintainable and never is.
+Essentially, I see Dating as being the human equivalent of the mating dance, where you go above and beyond to impress a potential spouse, often depicting a sugar-coated version of yourself.
+In real life, this facade is not maintainable and never is.

-Dates often require unnecessary expenditure & your not allowed to talk about the day to day boring stuff (which really matters and your going to have to do anyway).
+Dates often require unnecessary expenditure & your not allowed to talk about the day to day boring stuff (which really matters and you’re going to have to do anyway).
 You have to get intimate and vest your heart into it… whilst never knowing if the other person is really into you or just trying before buying and has not made their mind up yet.

 But the biggest issue with dating is the time wasting, which often exceeds 10 years of your prime life.
-There is not much left of most people after a decade plus of dating and bearing so much heart ache from various break ups.
-Thus the marriages that do end up going through, fail 50% of the time, because at this stage there is nothing left of most people to invest in a marriage to make it work, everyone is on their back foot as no one likes getting hurt.
+There is not much left of most people after a decade-plus of dating and bearing so much heartache from various breakups.
+Thus the marriages that do end up going through, fail 50% of the time because at this stage there is nothing left of most people to invest in a marriage to make it work, everyone is on their back foot as no one likes getting hurt.

-Marriage meetings are a very formal way of dating and thats why they work better than regular Dating because they allow you to find out everything about a person within days, in a semi formal setting, what they are really bringing to the table without vesting your heart & time into the relationship.
+Marriage meetings are a very formal way of dating and that’s why they work better than regular Dating because they allow you to find out everything about a person within days, in a semi-formal setting, what they are really bringing to the table without vesting your heart & time into the relationship.
 You get to ask tough questions like, would they like children, when and how many?
 Can you cook and whose going to be paying the bills?
 All without looking crazy or being judged.

-Below is a proper in detailed explanation.
+Below is a proper detailed explanation.